bradleyjay/datadog_test/datadog/answers.md

     mysql> show databases like 'performance_schema';
     mysql> GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';

-To start gathering MySQL metrics, we need add some code to the config file.
-However, only the example file conf.yaml.example exists in ```/etc/datadog-agent/conf.d/mysql.d```, so I copied the example to make my own version via```cp conf.yaml.example conf.yaml```.
+To start gathering MySQL metrics, some code needs to be added to the config file.
+However, only the example file ```conf.yaml.example``` exists in ```/etc/datadog-agent/conf.d/mysql.d```, so I copied the example to make my own version via```cp conf.yaml.example conf.yaml```.
 This creates conf.yaml, but the file belongs to root.
 Finally, I use ```sudo chown dd-agent:dd-agent conf.yaml``` to change ownership properly to the dd-agent.

-Now, we can modify to ```mysql.d/conf.yaml```, replacing the commented-out lines in the example with those listed in the documentation (using **sudo vi**, as the file is read-only).
+Now, I can modify to ```mysql.d/conf.yaml```, replacing the commented-out lines in the example with those listed in the documentation (using **sudo vi**, as the file is read-only).
 My conf.yaml then looks like:

 ![My conf.yaml](images/1_2_SQLMetrics_confYamlFile.png)

 *Aside: After restarting the Agent, I notice in the Datadog dashboard that I can't see my MySQL integration info on my host in Hostmap.
 I was curious before, when my tags didn't show up in the HostMap, despite being set in my config.yaml file. ```sudo datadog-agent status``` reports that it cannot load the Datadog config file, specifically related to mapping values under the "host tags" section.
 Opening the config.yaml, I see that I've left an extra space in-between one of my tag key:value pairs.
 After fixing that, then running ```sudo service datadog-agent start```, and finally the status query again, I can see the Agent is up and running correctly, this time.
 At this point, I've gone back and updated the HostMap image for my answer under Part 1 of this section, "Collecting Metrics."*

 ##### Step 2c: Install the Corresponding Integration for that Database (MySQL) - Allow Agent Communication with MySQL
 With that complete, the final step was to add the MySQL Integration for Datadog in-browser, and allow the Agent to connect to MySQL.
-Following the MySQL Integration [guide](https://app.datadoghq.com/account/settings#integrations/mysql), the remaining step was to create the conf.d/mysql.yaml file as per:
+Following the MySQL Integration [guide](https://app.datadoghq.com/account/settings#integrations/mysql), the remaining step was to create the ```conf.d/mysql.yaml``` file as per:

     init_config: